Smurphy-git/HomeStat/docs/README.md

 * Kitchen, Bedroom, Garage, Exterior, LivingRoom, FamilyRoom

 **Priority:**  The frequency at each data is requested for each device.
+Priority is an important concept for Hubitat.
+HomeStat queries the Hubitat Hub at a specific Refresh Interval
-	• Priority 1 - Poll every cycle
+* Priority 1 - Poll every cycle
-	• Priority 2 - Poll every other cycle
+* Priority 2 - Poll every other cycle
-	• Priority 3 - Poll every 4th cycle - default when a device is first assigned to any group
+* Priority 3 - Poll every 4th cycle - default when a device is first assigned to any group
-	• Priority 4 - Poll every 8th cycle
+* Priority 4 - Poll every 8th cycle
-	• Priority 5 - Poll every 16th cycle - default for devices not assigned a group
+* Priority 5 - Poll every 16th cycle - default for devices not assigned a group
-	• Priority 6 - Poll every 32nd cycle
+* Priority 6 - Poll every 32nd cycle
-	• Priority 7 - Poll every 64th cycle
+* Priority 7 - Poll every 64th cycle
 	• A setting / parameter assigned to each device.
 The priority of each device translates into the frequency to which data is requested from the Hubitat hub for each device.
 	• When on a Group Page, each device in the group is polled every cycle.